NIT-Administrative-Systems/dynamic-forms/docs/install.md

 ## Prerequisites
 You will need the following:

-- PHP 8.0+
+- PHP 8.2+
-- Laravel 8+
+- Laravel 11+
-- Bootstrap 4
+- Bootstrap 5
-- FontAwesome 5
+- FontAwesome 6
 - (optional) An Amazon S3 bucket & access token, if you are going to handle file uploads via S3 for your dynamic forms

-Dynamic Forms assumes that you are using [Laravel Vite](https://laravel.com/docs/10.x/vite) or [Laravel Mix](https://laravel.com/docs/8.x/mix) to prepare your JS/CSS assets.
+Dynamic Forms assumes that you are using [Laravel Vite](https://laravel.com/docs/10.x/vite).
 If you are not, you will need to transpile/minify the JavaScript that is installed into your `resources/js` folder using your own build system.

+The guide assumes you have switched from the Laravel default `resources/css/app.css` to `resources/sass/app.scss` and updated the `vite.config.js` file, plus any `@vite('resources/css/app.css')` references in the layout.
+This is necessary to bundle Bootstrap.

-There is no Tailwind or Bootstrap 5 version at this time.
+There is no Tailwind version at this time.
 This is driven by Formiojs' support for different CSS frameworks.
-Bootstrap 4, Bootstrap 3, and Semantic UI are the available options.
+Bootstrap v3 through v5 and Semantic UI are the available options.

 ## Installation
 Install the package, run the installation command, and build your frontend assets: